CrunchyData/postgres-operator/hugo/content/Installation/operator-install.md

 created by the Operator.

-Creating Kubernetes namespaces is typically something that only a priviledged Kubernetes user can perform so log into your Kubernetes cluster as a user that has the necessary priviledges.
+Creating Kubernetes namespaces is typically something that only a privileged Kubernetes user can perform so log into your Kubernetes cluster as a user that has the necessary privileges.

-On Openshift if you do not want to install the Operator as the system administrator, you can grant cluster-admin priviledges to a user as follows:
+On Openshift if you do not want to install the Operator as the system administrator, you can grant cluster-admin privileges to a user as follows:

     oc adm policy add-cluster-role-to-user cluster-admin pgoinstaller

-In the above command, you are granting cluster-admin priviledges to a user named pgoinstaller.
+In the above command, you are granting cluster-admin privileges to a user named pgoinstaller.

 The *NAMESPACE* environment variable is a comma separated list